-The Hair Accessories Organizer from PB Teen is so cute! $99.00 seems kind of steep so I figured I could hack it and make one myself!
+The Hair Accessories Storage piece from PB Teen is so cute! $99.00 seems kind of steep so I figured I could hack it and make one myself!
 It cost me nothing… the plywood I used was sheathed around two sheets of walnut plywood I special ordered so it was free!
 (I’m sure I paid for it somewhere!)

 Today, I’ll show how I built this and include the plans I drew up in case you’d like to build one for yourself or as a gift!
 We all know that Christmas is right around the corner and this would make a great gift!

 I used plywood for the body and glue with 1-1/4″ brad nails to hold it all together!
 I omitted the drawer as I thought it might be a little too